aszasz/BRT_Planning_Guide_4th_Edition/intersection_and_signal_control/main.markdown

     - near the intersection;
     - far from the intersection (or mid-block);

-- Under or over the intersection (will be discussed in \sectionnumber(Grade Separation)).
+- Under or over the intersection.

 ###### At intersection